You and Marco Hupkes

 Raised in two cultures.
 Dutch and Italian.
 Then high school... the fun part was going on trip every holiday.

-After 7 years I got back to the Netherlands were I worked as a stand-up comedian, teacher of history, civics, philosophy and psychology and still did road and offroad guiding.
+After 7 years I got back to the Netherlands were I worked as a stand-up comedian, teacher of history, civics, philosophy and psychology and still did road and offroad guiding on a regular base.

 So that's a lot of different stuff?...
 It's all about exploring the world and the soul.
 It's about experiencing fun and happiness.
 I's about guiding and sharing experiences.